 OCD & ADHD

-OCD and ADHD are distinct but disorders that can share similar symptoms, behaviors, and treatment outcomes.
+OCD and ADHD are distinct but can share similar symptoms, behaviors, and treatment outcomes.
 Research reveals abnormal activity in the same brain regions for each condition.
 OCD is associated with increased activity in frontal and striatal regions, while ADHD is associated with decreased activity in similar areas.

 Symptoms of ADHD include: